faguil/Xenacoelomorph-Neuropeptides-Evolution/README.md

 - **Supplementary Figure 1.** Conserved metazoan neuropeptides of xenacoelomorphs.
 - **Supplementary Figure 2.** Precursor structure and peptide sequence logo representations of xenacoelomorph-specific multi-copy peptides.
 - **Supplementary Figure 3.** Phylogenetic analysis of neuropeptide GPCRs using FastTree.
-- **Supplementary Figure 4.** Distribution of Gene ontology (GO) terms assigned to annotated differentially expressed reads (DERs) in Control and Nitrogen-starved treatments.
-- **Supplementary Figure 5.** Growth and lipid accumulation of *Tetraselmis* sp.
-M8 in a time-course experiment using control and nitrogen-starved cultures.
-- **Supplementary Figure 6.** Flux map of the central carbon metabolism under the lipid accumulation for *Tetraselmis* sp.
-M8 under nitrogen limiting conditions at 24 h.
-- **Supplementary Figure 7.** qRT-PCR data of fatty acid pathway genes.
-- **Supplementary Figure 8.** qRT-PCR data of TAG pathway genes.
-- **Supplementary Figure 9.** qRT-PCR data of lipid catabolism pathway genes.

 ## How to download code files